open-policy-agent/conftest/CONTRIBUTING.md

 # Where to start?

-If you have questions, comments, or requests feel free create an issue on GitHub or join us on the [Open Policy Agent Slack](https://slack.openpolicyagent.org/) in the `#conftest` channel.
+If you have questions, comments, or requests, feel free to create an issue on GitHub or join us on the [Open Policy Agent Slack](https://slack.openpolicyagent.org/) in the `#conftest` channel.

 We currently welcome contributions of all kinds.
 For example: